Florida Fast Isopods: Bioactive Bugs With a Need for Speed

 A Quick Intro to Florida Fast Isopods

-Unsurprisingly, Florida Fast Isopods are indeed native to the sunshine state of Florida.
+Unsurprisingly, Florida Fast Isopods are indeed native to the Sunshine State of Florida.

 Though, they’ve since found their way south to a variety of South American countries, all the way from Brazil to Argentina.